Tsmith5151/Blog/_posts/2016-08-3-politics.md

 ## Database Queries

-The 2016 Primary Election for POTUS dataset is obtained from Kaggle, which includes a large database of election results (CNN) and demographics (U.S.
-Census Bureau) contaning two tables: county facts and primary results.
-The primary_results table in the ‘database.sqlite’ file.
-To query the database and create additional tables, a relational database management system SQLite is utilized.
+As mentioned earlier, the 2016 Primary Election for POTUS dataset is obtained from Kaggle, which includes a large database of election results (CNN) and demographics (U.S. Census Bureau) contaning two tables: county facts and primary results.
+To query the database and create additional tables, a relational database management system, SQLite, is utilized.

+Being that I am working locally on my machine, I will managing the data through SQLite3, an embedded SQL database engine.
+Unlike most other SQL databases, SQLite does not have a separate server process, thus SQLite reads and writes directly to ordinary disk files.
 Calling the sqlite3 function from the python standard library provides the interface for accessing the SQLite database.
 In order to use the structured query language in the Ipython notebook, SQLite magic command is required (pip install ipython-sql).
 Additionally, ‘pandas’ is also used several times in the script to read a SQL command and stores the query into a DataFrame.

-**SQL Database Tables:**
-	`primary_results`
-	`county_facts`
-	`county_facts_dictionary`
+To run SQLite3 in the Ipython Notebook kernel, you will need to install SQL Magic and include the following script to access the database in IPython.
+To view some examples on how to use ipython-sql can be foud [here](https://github.com/catherinedevlin/ipython-sql)

 ```python
 %sqlite_execute #ipython magic